santiagolavigna/QUIEROPACK/readme.md

-project designed for quieropack by 5 years ago (2017), now it's time to update some stuffs :D
+project designed for quieropack by 5 years ago (2017)

+dockerizing this project